 The resource is available for download as a PDF, after completing the form below.

-If you would prefer a higher-resolution PDF and or a hard copy of the resource, please email firstname.lastname@example.org.
+If you would like a beautiful hard copy of the resource, please email email@example.com.

-The LEARNZ videos that can be used in conjunction with the resource, can be found here:
+When using the education resource, we regularly refer to the LEARNZ videos that are used in conjunction with the resource, and they can be found here on vimeo:

-The Trust is also keen to connect to senior school teachers and students and has worked with Erica Jar at Buller High School, providing material for her Year 10 ecology curriculum classes.
-Those notes and lesson plans are available in a zip file, with grateful thanks to Erica:
+Erica Jar at Buller High School, created a Year 10 ecology unit of work for her class and kindly shared it with us to edit and make penguin and seabird relative.
+Those notes and lesson plans are now available here, in a zip file, with grateful thanks to Erica:

 Schools taking action